projf/projf-explore/README.md

 Project F is a little oasis where you can quench your thirst for FPGA knowledge and find accessible, [open-source](LICENSE) designs to learn from and build on.
 Our projects include _FPGA Graphics_, _FPGA Maths_, and the _Verilog Library_.

-The [Project F website](https://projectf.io) features over fifty blog posts covering FPGAs, Verilog, and RISC-V.
+The [Project F blog](https://projectf.io) features over fifty posts covering FPGAs, Verilog, and RISC-V.

 Follow @WillFlux on [Mastodon](https://mastodon.social/@WillFlux) or [X](https://x.com/WillFlux).
 Join the [Project F Discussions](https://github.com/projf/projf-explore/discussions) and [1BitSquared Discord](https://discord.gg/cf869yDbXf).